Star of Indiana Drum and Bugle Corps: Blast!

 In 1999, Star premiered the stage show Blast! at the Hammersmith Theatre in London, England.
 After an unimpressive start, its audience steadily grew, until it became a top ten hit on the London stage.
-After a year in London, "Blast! returned to the U.S. in 2000, debuting on the Broadway stage to rave reviews.
+After a year in London, "Blast!” returned to the U.S. in 2000, debuting on the Broadway stage to rave reviews.
 The show won the 2001 Tony Award for Best Special Theatrical Event, and, when it was videotaped for PBS, it won the 2001 Emmy Award for Best Choreography.
 After its Broadway run, Star took Blast! on the road, with companies touring the country each year to large and enthusiastic audiences.
 Casts were also developed to perform long-term engagements at Disneyland in Anaheim, California and at Disney World in Orlando, Florida.
-Blast! continued to tour through 2012.
+Blast! continuously toured through 2012, with occasional tours in the years since.

 Alumni corps

 In August 2010, Star of Indiana returned to the DCI World Championships.
 The alumni had previously gathered to perform, but on August 11, the Star of Indiana Alumni Corps performed after the last competing corps in DCI's semifinals at Lucas Oil Stadium in Indianapolis.

 One group of Star of Indiana alumni formed Star United, a mini-corps that competes at the Drum Corps Associates (DCA) senior drum and bugle corps championships.
-Star United won the DCA mini-corps championship 2006-2012, 2014–2018, and 2022, and scored a perfect 100.00 in the 2011 Finals.
+Star United won the DCA mini-corps championship 2006–2012, 2014–2018, and 2022, and scored a perfect 100.00 in the 2011 Finals.
 Star United also performed as a SoundSport team at the 2014 and 2017 DCI World Championships in Indianapolis.